elypia/elypiai/companies-house/README.md

 As the API returns data that's on public record, it contains a lot of personal information;
 we don't to embed that in the respository.
-As a result the test responses for unit testing should only ever contain responses for [Elypia CIC (12203025)], or of the contributor's or contributor's company.
+As a result the test responses for unit testing should only ever contain responses for [Elypia CIC (12203025)], or of the contributor or contributor's company.

 ## Support
 Should any problems occur, come visit us over on Discord!
 We're always around and there are